vsomas/vsomas/README.md

 **About Me**

 I am a Statistician with a passion for applying statistical methods to solve problems in biological and health sciences.
-With strong foundation in biostatistics, epidemiology I enjoy working on projects that contribute to advancements in medical research and public health.
+With strong foundation in biostatistics, epidemiology.
+I enjoy working on projects that contribute to advancements in medical research and public health.

-- 🔭 I’m currently working on various projects involving survival analysis, regression analysis, and clinical trial design.
 - 👯 I’m looking to collaborate on R Projects
 - 🌱 I’m always learning and staying up-to-date with the latest developments in biostatistics and data science.
 - 💬 Ask me about biostatistics, R,SAS and data visualization.